NCI-HTAN-Jamborees/Differential-Gene-Expression/README.md

 The goal of this project is to identify differentially expressed genes in breast cancer using single-cell RNA sequencing data or bulk RNA sequencing data.
 ![overall_figure](assets/overall_figure.png)

-## Datasets used
-The two datasets of interest are HTAN HTAPP and HTAP WUSTL.
-Different contrast groups were utilized for the different datasets, namely age and diagnosis for HTAPP and race and disease progression/recurrence for WUSTL.

 ## Technologies and Frameworks Used
 - Python 3.x
 - Datat proecessing (Scanpy)